 Looking for the best MLB prop bets today?
 The Props crew compiles their favorite picks for every day of the baseball season.

-Below are our top MLB player props across different categories like strikeouts, home runs, and total bases.
+Below are our top MLB player props across different categories like strikeouts, home run props, and total bases.
 We also have team MLB prop bets like NRFI props and same-game parlay picks included.

 Our analysts have done their due diligence to pinpoint their favorite MLB prop bets.
 Let’s see which props they like most today.